BAOOOOOM/MCKE-NovSciQA/README.md

-# Learn to Understanding: Knowledge Exemplification via Multi-Agent Cooperation for Science Question Answering
+# Learn to Understand: Knowledge Exemplification via Multi-Agent Cooperation for Science Question Answering

 This repository provides the **code and dataset** for the paper: